Criminal Defense Tips to Remember

 Do you know your rights?
 Are you prepared to use them?

-I am Paul D. Cramm, a criminal defense lawyer in Overland Park, Kansas.
-I have defended hundreds of clients throughout the Kansas City area against all types of criminal charges.
-In my years of practice, I have seen many citizens give up their rights – unintentionally, out of fear, or just because they didn’t know their constitutional rights.
+I am Paul D. Cramm, a criminal defense lawyer in Johnson County, Kansas.
+During my career, I have defended hundreds of clients throughout the Kansas City area against all types of criminal charges.
+In my 23 years of practice, I have seen many citizens give up their rights – unintentionally, out of fear, or just because they didn’t know their constitutional rights.
 I hope these tips will prevent you from making the same mistakes.
 Contact my Kansas and Missouri law firm for an initial consultation about any criminal charges.
 Remember, it is always best to contact an experienced criminal defense attorney as soon as you have any reason to believe that law enforcement suspects you of criminal activity.

 You Have the Right to Remain Silent… Do So!